 Once all the measuring is done and the numbers have been calculated, the results may all be the same, yet the interpretation of those results might lead to different conclusions.

 The senior pastor I mentioned who counted the sales of his sermon recordings as an indicator of his success fell into adultery and lost his ministry.
-He was a great preacher and he did sell a lot of tapes; but this was not enough to keep him from unnecessary failure with a catastrophic outcome.
-He chose to look at the numbers he wanted to see with total disregard for what God wanted to show him in his heart.
+He was a great preacher and he did sell a lot of resources; but this was not enough to keep him from unnecessary failure with a catastrophic outcome.

 Remember when Samuel went to Bethlehem to anoint a new king to replace Saul who God had rejected?
 He was asked to anoint one of Jesse’s sons.
 We know in hindsight that David was the one who was chosen; but if it had been up to Samuel, he would have picked Eliab.

-1 Samuel 16:6 says, "So it was, when they came, that he (Samuel), looked at Eliab and said, 'Surely the Lord’s anointed is before Him!'"
+"So it was, when they (Jesse's sons) came, that he (Samuel), looked at Eliab and said, 'Surely the Lord’s anointed is before Him!'"

 In the end, Samuel anointed God’s pick: David.
-That day Samuel, the man, functioned in his calling, fulfilling his prophetic assignment because he acted upon God’s judgement and not his own.
+That day Samuel, the man, functioned in his calling, fulfilling his prophetic assignment because he acted upon God’s judgment and not his own.

 Bottom line?